A guest post by Janet Eriksson …

 This Christmas, as a special treat, my sister showed a DVD she had made from old home movies.
 For the first time, I got to see my dad in his younger years, before I was born.
 I loved every minute of watching him and have asked for a copy of the DVD so I can watch again.
 I never could have done that without the healing Jesus brought into my trauma.

-Janet Eriksson is a prayer minister, writer, editor, and teacher in Dahlonega, Georgia.
+Janet Eriksson is an intercessor, writer, and teacher in Dahlonega, Georgia.
 She loves conversation with friends, front porch swings, sweet tea, and spending time on lakes and rivers.
 The author of five books and editor of many more, Janet blogs and teaches online at https://adventureswithgod.blog/.